Difference Between Annulment and Divorce

 We often get the question.
-When people feel that there is no way for them to continue in their marriage, they often wonder about what the differences are between annulment and divorce.
+When people begin the process of dissolving a marriage, they often wonder about the differences between annulment and divorce.

 Since we practice in Las Vegas, Nevada, we’ll stick to explaining the differences between the two in Nevada.

-- One significant difference between annulment and divorce in Nevada is that if you were married in Nevada, you are eligible to file an annulment in Nevada without being a resident.
+- If you were married in Nevada, you are eligible to file an annulment in Nevada without being a resident.

 For a divorce, however, you must be a current Nevada resident.
 This alone leads people to want to file an annulment instead of a divorce if they were married in Nevada, but do not reside here, especially if divorce laws in their home state are harsh, or if it takes a long time to dissolve a marriage there.